Pulpyyyy/schedule-state-card/README.md

 - **Dimmed/Gray icon** - Layer is inactive (condition not met)
 - **Sigma (Σ) icon** - Shows the combined result of all active layers
   - Changes color based on `combined_folded_layer` (collapsed) or `combined_unfolded_layer` (expanded)

+### Day Selection

+Use the day selector buttons at the top of the card to switch between days and view day-specific schedules.
+The current day is highlighted, and the timeline updates to show the current time indicator only for today.

 ## Schedule YAML Configuration